 - Engage professionals in SBHC to proactively implement evidence-based bullying prevention interventions in schools.

 - Utilize professionals in SBHC to provide mental health services to students and families impacted by bullying.

 Sample ESMs.
-Using the approach “Provide in-class training for students on positive youth development and non-violence intervention skills,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):
+Using the approach “Collaborate with School Based Health Centers to conduct ongoing meetings, conferences, and webinars to address bullying,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):

 Note.
 ESMs become stronger as they move from measuring quantity to measuring quality (moving from Quadrants 1 and 3, respectively, to Quadrants 2 and 4) and from measuring effort to measuring effect (moving from Quadrants 1 and 2, respectively, to Quadrants 3 and 4).

 1 National Academies of Science, Engineering, and Medicine.
 (2016).
 Preventing Bullying Through Science, Policy, and Practice.
 Washington, DC: The National Academies Press. doi:10.17226/23482.

 2Bogart, L.M., Elliot, M.N., Klein, D.J., Tortolero, S.R., Mrug, S., et al. (2014).
 Peer Victimization in fifth grade and health in tenth grade.
 Pediatrics, 133(3), 440-447.

 3 Cross, D., Shaw, T., Hadwen, K., Cardoso, P., Slee, P., Roberts, C., Barnes, A. (2016).
 Longitudinal impact of the Cyber Friendly Schools program on adolescents’ cyberbullying behavior.
 Aggressive behavior, 42(2), 166-180.